quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 2. Define a HTTP request datatype that has a `url`, a list of query parameters[0] and a HTTP method[1] and a body.

+3. Add `newtype`s to the definition you made for exercise 2 where you think they are appropriate.

 #### Exercise notes (Record types)

-0. You may want to define a type for this.
+0. You may want to define a type for what a query parameter is.
 1. This is fine as a string for now.

 ## Union types